Request for a statutory EHC assessment

 How to request a statutory EHC assessment

-If you wish to request a statutory EHC assessment on behalf of your child or young person, you can submit a request online.
-It is recommended that you discuss the request with the school, college or setting before making the online request.
+If you wish to request a statutory EHC assessment on behalf of your child or young person it is recommended that you discuss this with the SENCO at your child's school, college or education setting.

-The process takes up to 20 weeks to be completed.
-View more information about the EHC statutory assessment process timescale.
+The process takes up to 20 weeks to be completed, the EHC statutory assessment process timescale webpage explains this further.

 Who can request a statutory assessment